An easy recipe for pomegranate orange scones. Absolutely delicious and perfect for breakfast or as an afternoon snack.

 I used the pumpkin chocolate chip scone recipe as a basis but kind of just winged it with the new flavor combination.

 They turned out so incredibly flavorful.
 Orange zest should pretty much go in everything because it’s that amazing.
 They reminded me of the flavor of orange blossom muffins.
 I really hope you know what I’m talking about when I say that because they are hands down the best muffin ever.
 I’ve only ever had them from grocery stores so I’m sure they’re chock full of corn syrup and a million other not so lovely ingredients but their flavor is awesome.
 These are like the “real” version of that flavor profile.

 Of course I had to taste one straight out of the oven.
-One bite in (you can actually see the bite taken in the picture) and I picked up the phone to text Ulysses.
+One bite in and I picked up the phone to text Ulysses.

 They’re crispy on the outside, moist on the inside, the pomegranates pop with tartness in your mouth and the orange makes them smell like Christmas.
 Is it weird to associate citrus with Christmas?
 Whatever, just go with it.

 What is weird though is that I can’t look at the above picture without thinking about PowerPoint pie graphs.
 Work has ruined me.

 I also can’t look at this picture without wishing they weren’t all gone.